jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 This works because browser requests are sent as HTTP GETs.

-##6b.
+##5b.
 Specifying response format

 In <code>application/third_party_restful/config/rest.php</code>, you
 can change the default response format.
-Experiment with the different choices, and pick the one you are most comfortable with.
+Experiement with the different choices, and pick the one you are most comfortable with.
 This may end up being handy later, for debugging.